1. Are the Early Education Essentials teacher and parent surveys psychometrically sound?

-- Early Ed Essentials measures were internally reliable and the teacher survey measures differentiate well across ECE sites.
+- Early Education Essentials measures were internally reliable and the teacher survey measures differentiate well across ECE sites.

 - In order to capture parents’ perspectives, a sixth essential called Parent Voice was created and was tested as part of the validation study.